This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Brown Butter Brownie Ingredients

-• Eggs – Give slight lift to the blondies but also a rich interior texture.
+• Eggs – Give the blondies richness and structure.

 The full amount of each ingredient can be found in the recipe card below.